AtidaTech/contentful-lib-helpers/README.md

 ### • `syncScheduledActions`

 When duplicating an Environment, the Scheduled Actions are not usually carried over.
-This function copy those Scheduled Actions between two environments.
+This function copies those Scheduled Actions between two environments.

 #### Parameters
 - `space` - Differently from other methods, it uses the Space Object (you can retrieve it with [getSpace](#-getspace)).